 4. Salad dressings.
 Brighten up a lemon-tahini dressing.
 Experiment with a combination of rice vinegar, date paste, soy sauce, and curry paste for an Asian-inspired salad dressing that doubles as a stir-fry sauce.

 This vegan red Thai curry paste recipe (vegan) is brimming with warm, fresh flavors and so fresh and tasty that you'll never buy jarred paste again.

 - Diet: Vegan

 - 1 Tbsp. white peppercorns

-- 5 sprigs of fresh coriander (cilantro) – leaves and sprigs – chopped
+- 5 sprigs of fresh cilantro (coriander) – leaves and sprigs

 - 3 Tbsp. diced shallots

-- 2 fresh Thai red chilis diced (remove the seeds if you don't want too much heat)
+- 2 fresh red chilis or ½ cup of diced red bell pepper, diced (remove the seeds if you don't want too much heat)

 - Break your dried chilis in half to remove the seeds.